If you don’t know where to stay in Vancouver you’re not alone.

 Greenpeace was founded in a house in Kits, Ryan Reynolds was raised here, and Lulu Lemon’s Chip Wilson made the area famous almost 50 years later.

-There are 17 parks in the area and it’s home to Vancouver’s most popular beach: Kitsilano Beach.
+There are 17 parks in the area, and it’s home to Vancouver’s most popular beach: Kitsilano Beach.

 It has a very residential and local feel, almost devoid of hustle and bustle.
 At the same time, there are tons of boutique shops, especially on West 4th Ave.

 The mountain views from most areas are outstanding.